 September | Echinocactus I, Astrophytum (subfamily Cactoideae, tribe Echinocacteae) | Astrophytum ONLY |

-October | Echinocactus II Group (subfamily Cactoideae, tribe Echinocacteae) | Echinocactus, Ferocactus, Leuchtenbergia, Stenocactus (Echinofossulocactus), Ariocarpus, Obregonia, Aztekium |
+October | Echinocactus II Group (subfamily Cactoideae, tribe Echinocacteae) | Echinocactus, Ferocactus, Kroenlenia, Leuchtenbergia, Stenocactus (Echinofossulocactus), Ariocarpus, Obregonia, Aztekium |

 November | Epiphytic Group (subfamily Cactoideae, tribes Hylocereae, Rhipsalideae) | Rhipsalis, Schlumbergia |